ros-workshop/slam-navigation/README.md

 </details>

 * You should have installed the Husky Debian packages `ros-kinetic-husky-simulator` and `ros-kinetic-husky-viz` yesterday using `apt`.
-Install the `ros-kinetic-husky-navigation` package also.
+For this session, install the `ros-kinetic-husky-navigation` package also.

 <details><summary>Click for a hint</summary>